thunder heaven light

 The reviews spoke volumes: Jazziz Magazine publisher Michael Fagien described Language of the Flame as “unbelievable … incredible … music from another planet.”
 Grammy award winning producer Richard Adler wrote, “Michael Gulezian composes, arranges, and performs some of the most complex and emotional music ever written for solo acoustic guitar.”
 Music Web Express raved, “With the release of Language of the Flame, Gulezian takes his place among the great acoustic guitar innovators of the 20th Century.”
 And in Acoustic Guitar Magazine, John Diliberto summed it all up: “Fingerstyle fire … Michael Gulezian reignites his muse with Language of the Flame. … for all his virtuosic ferocity, [he] never loses sight of the melody, or the drama of his compositions.
 And he can still play sweetly.
 At this stage in his career, Gulezian doesn’t need to prove he can play, he just needs more people to hear his expansive and original sound.”
 Those were prophetic words – the CD immediately charted nationally at radio, concert venues grew larger, and Michael quickly found himself performing live to an audience of millions on nationally syndicated NPR radio shows West Coast Live, Echoes, and World Café.

 With the release of CONCERT AT ST. OLAF COLLEGE, Michael’s career momentum only increased.
 Propulsed by immediate coverage at NPR’s All Songs Considered, the disc shot to #5 on the Amazon.com New Age chart, with an overall peak sales position at #367.
-As a testament to Michael’s artistic vision, CONCERT AT ST. OLAF COLLEGE continues to generate both critical and popular recognition, and has contributed – on Pandora, alone – to over nine million cumulative streams.
+As a testament to Michael’s artistic vision, CONCERT AT ST. OLAF COLLEGE generated both critical and popular recognition, and has contributed – on Pandora, alone – to over nine million cumulative streams.

 One generation removed from the musical arabesques of his Armenian heritage, infused with the raw emotional power of the Mississippi Delta trailblazers, fiercely devoted to his art, and blessed with technical proficiency in the extreme, Michael Gulezian remains a seminal force on the cutting edge of the American solo acoustic instrumental guitar tradition.